farhanfahreezy/leetcode_py_solved/README.md

 # leetcode_py_solved
-I dedicate this repository to problems that have been defeated by me author : farhanfahreezy
+I dedicate this repository to problems that have been defeated by me <br>
+author : farhanfahreezy